 Things To Do in Manchester

 Generally, this is a city with plenty to offer visitors.
 From its thriving arts and music scene to its historic mills and canals, there’s something for everyone.
 If you need to keep the kids entertained, there are plenty of things to do in Manchester.
-The Science and Industry Museum, Play Factore, and LEGOLAND are just some of the city’s attractions.
+Moreover, the Science and Industry Museum, Play Factore, and LEGOLAND are just some of the city’s attractions.

 Finally, Manchester Conclusion is a multi-purpose venue located in the heart of Manchester, England.
 However, the building includes a conference center, an auditorium, and a hotel.
 Although, it was opened on 9 September 2001 by Queen Elizabeth II.
 Eventually, the building was designed by architect Norman Foster.